 The longest match in Grand Slam history

-At Wimbledon in 2010, John Isner vs. Nicolas Mahut lasted 11 hours and 5 minutes — the longest match in tennis history.
+Wimbledon 2010: John Isner vs. Nicolas Mahut lasted 11 hours and 5 minutes.
+The final set score was 70–68.

 Is there a time limit in tennis?